-- · fail to receive the regulatory clearances required to market them as drugs; - be subject to proprietary rights held by others requiring the negotiation of a license agreement prior to marketing; - be difficult or expensive to manufacture on a commercial scale; - · have adverse side effects that make their use less desirable; or - fail to compete with product candidates or other treatments commercialized by competitors.
+- fail to receive the regulatory clearances required to market them as drugs; - be subject to proprietary rights held by others requiring the negotiation of a license agreement prior to marketing; - be difficult or expensive to manufacture on a commercial scale;

+- have adverse side effects that make their use less desirable; or - fail to compete with product candidates or other treatments commercialized by competitors.

-We currently depend, and will in the future continue to depend, on third parties to manufacture NUPLAZID and our other product candidates.
-If these manufacturers fail to provide us or our collaborators with adequate supplies of clinical trial materials and commercial product or fail to comply with the requirements of regulatory authorities, we may be unable to develop or commercialize NUPLAZID or our other product candidates.\
+We currently depend, and will in the future continue to depend, on third parties to manufacture NUPLAZID and our product candidates.
+If these manufacturers fail to provide us or our collaborators with adequate supplies of clinical trial materials and commercial product or fail to comply with the requirements of regulatory authorities, we may be unable to develop or commercialize NUPLAZID or our product candidates.

 We have no manufacturing facilities and only limited experience as an organization in the manufacturing of drugs or in designing drug-manufacturing processes.
-We have contracted with third-party manufacturers to produce, in collaboration with us, our products and product candidates, including NUPLAZID.
+We have contracted with third-party manufacturers to produce, in collaboration with us, NUPLAZID and our product candidates.